You're the master of cutlery. You can't throw a knife sometimes when someone's trying to kill me? The Blue Raja:

 .
 Normally played for laughs (especially if there's Sword Sparks

 - Slayers, the Trope Namer.
 The first episode of Slayers NEXT has Gourry and Lina literally fork-fencing at super speed over the last bits of food on the table.
 Neither of them end up getting it, as a fight breaks out in the tavern and their table is knocked over.
 Lina's response?
 Well...
 This is justified two-fold: First, both of them are notorious Big Eaters.
 Second, the party has a tradition where the person who eats the least has to pick up the tab.

 - Fighting over food is common for media from Japan, where meals are traditionally served in communal plates.
 For example, in Trigun Vash and Wolfwood fight over an enormous plate of spaghetti during the course of an argument.

 - Sebastian uses silverware as weaponry in Black Butler.
-Then again, he is a Battle Butler, so he can do some pretty wicked things with tableware.
+Then again, he is a Battle Butler (and a demon), so he can do some pretty wicked things with tableware.